Guided Hiking Tours

 Travel independently to Broadway.
 Check into our lovely, classic English hotel.
 Meet your guides and group at 7:00 pm for an orientation, cocktails and dinner.

-Enjoy the first of our lovely ‘Cotswold Circular Walks’, the Stanton, Snowshill and The Edge loop walk.
-This six-mile loop walk leads us between two of the most picturesque villages in the Cotswolds.
-We can also visit Snowshill Manor, a lovely National Trust manor house with gardens, if time permits.
-Return to our Broadway hotel.
+Enjoy the first of our lovely ‘Cotswold Circular Walks’.
+This 6-mile loop walk winds through two of the most picturesque villages in the Cotswolds, over hilltops, down valleys and through woodlands.
+We finish with a visit to Snowshill Manor, a National Trust manor house and gardens.
+Return to our hotel in Broadway.

 Distance: 6 miles.

-Today begins from the charming village of Winchcombe, tracing both classic and lesser-known stretches of the Cotswold Way.
-The path climbs gently to Belas Knap, an ancient Neolithic long barrow perched high on the ridge, offering a fascinating glimpse into the region’s mysterious past.
-From here, we descend through a scenic valley to Sudeley Castle, home to exquisite gardens and the final resting place of Catherine Parr, Henry VIII’s last wife.
-Our journey continues south to the elegant village of Painswick, affectionately known as the “Queen of the Cotswolds.
-Tonight is the first of three in our gorgeous boutique hotel in town.
+We set out from the charming village of Winchcombe, following both classic and lesser-known stretches of the Cotswold Way.
+The trail climbs gently to Belas Knap, a Neolithic long barrow perched high on the ridge, offering a glimpse into the region’s mysterious past.
+From here, we descend through a scenic valley to Sudeley Castle, renowned for its exquisite gardens and as the final resting place of Catherine Parr, Henry VIII’s last wife.
+Our journey then continues south to the elegant village of Painswick, affectionately known as the “Queen of the Cotswolds,” where we check into our delightful, boutique hotel.

 Distance: 4 miles.

-We begin today at one of the finest markets in the country—the lively Stroud Farmers’ Market—before setting out on our second circular walk, the Cranham Coopers & Beechwoods Loop.
-This lovely four-mile route winds through some of England’s most cherished beech woodlands, including the serene, bluebell-filled Buckholt Wood in spring.
-The trail circles Cooper’s Hill, home of the legendary Gloucestershire Cheese Rolling competition, where for over 200 years the daring have tumbled downhill in pursuit of cheese and glory.
-Along the way, we stop at the atmospheric Great Witcombe Roman Villa before returning to The Painswick for the evening.
+We begin at one of the finest markets in the country—the lively Stroud Farmers’ Market—before setting out on our second circular walk.
+This 4-mile route winds through some of England’s most cherished beech woodlands, including the serene, bluebell-filled Buckholt Wood in spring.
+The trail circles Cooper’s Hill, home of the centuries-old Gloucestershire Cheese Rolling competition, and continues on to the Great Witcombe Roman Villa.
+Return to our hotel in Painswick.

 Distance: 4 miles.

-Enjoy a mix of scenic drives and gentle strolls as we explore the rural retreats once favored by British royalty.
-The day begins at the magnificent Westonbirt Arboretum, the National Arboretum and one of the country’s most spectacular tree collections.
-Pause for a classic Sunday lunch at the historic Ragged Cot near Minchinhampton Common—an inn with a storied (and slightly haunted) past.
-Along the way, expect to share the roads with donkeys, cows, and sheep grazing freely across the commons—it’s not unusual to stop as a herd casually crosses your path.
-End with a well-earned treat from Winstone’s Cotswold Ice Cream before returning to The Painswick.
+Today blends scenic drives with gentle strolls as we explore the rural retreats once favored by British royalty.
+We begin at the magnificent Westonbirt Arboretum, the National Arboretum and home to one of the country’s most spectacular tree collections.
+A pause for a classic Sunday lunch at the historic Ragged Cot near Minchinhampton Common offers both charm and a storied past.
+We finish the day with a well-earned treat from Winstone’s Cotswold Ice Cream before returning to our hotel in Painswick.

 Distance: 3 miles